brian-j-smith/Mamba.jl/doc/samplers/miss.rst

 Missing Values Sampler (MISS)
 -----------------------------

-A sampler to simulate missing output values.
+A sampler to simulate missing output values from their likelihood distributions.

 MCMCSampler Constructor
 ^^^^^^^^^^^^^^^^^^^^^^^